CyberSource/cybersource-oauth-samples-node/README.md

 ![OAuth Screenshots](screenshots/oauth-sample-authorize.png "Screenshot showing the merchant interaction of the OAuth flow.")

 ### Step 2.
-Retrieve an access token
+Retrieve an access token.
 Call the CyberSource /tokens endpoint with your credentials, plus the authorization code returned from Step 1.

+From our sample this is https://github.com/CyberSource/cybersource-oauth-samples-node/blob/master/app.js /authorize

 ![OAuth Screenshots](screenshots/oauth-sample-step2.png "Screenshot showing the OAuth access token.")

 ### Step 3.
 Call any of the approved APIs on behalf of your user, with the CyberSource access token.

+From our sample this is https://github.com/CyberSource/cybersource-oauth-samples-node/blob/master/app.js /apicall

 ![OAuth Screenshots](screenshots/oauth-sample-step3.png "Screenshot showing the OAuth access token.")